Procurement

 West London Alliance - Low Carbon Emissions Supplier Training

 Harrow Council has declared a climate emergency with an ambition to become a carbon neutral organisation.
 Along with many other West London Alliance boroughs we have also resolved to reduce the carbon emissions generated by our supply chains.
 To that end we have developed a Low Carbon Supplier Charter and Low Carbon Procurement Policy.
-This approach is intended to ensure that all our suppliers are committed to joining us on this important journey to reduce carbon emissions.
+The intention is our suppliers commit to joining us on this important journey to reduce carbon emissions.
 Together we can make a real and significant contribution to securing a cleaner and greener planet for future generations.

 As part of this work, we recently delivered training to SMEs in our supply chain to create greater knowledge and awareness.
 We have made the recording of this available for everyone to watch.
-Please do take time to watch the recording as it has valuable information which will be useful to anyone wishing to tender for opportunities within the public sector.
+Please do take time to watch the recording.
+It has valuable information which will be useful to anyone wishing to tender for opportunities within the public sector.